The Link Between Chronic Pain and PTSD

-NICE guidance from 2005 and 2011 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
+NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).
 Be sure to work with a professional to find the best methods for you.

 Timothy J. Sharp& Allison G. Harvey, Clinical Psychology Review, Vol. 21, No. 6, pp. 857–877, 2001

 - Morasco, B. J., Lovejoy, T. I., Lu, M., Turk, D. C., Lewis, L., & Dobscha, S. K. (2013).
 The relationship between PTSD and chronic pain: mediating role of coping strategies and depression.
 Pain, 154(4), 609–616. https://doi.org/10.1016/j.pain.2013.01.001

 The Relationship between PTSD and Chronic Pain: Mediating Role of Coping Strategies and DepressionMorasco, B. J., Lovejoy, T. I., Lu, M., Turk, D. C., Lewis, L., & Dobscha, S. K. (2013).
 The relationship between PTSD and chronic pain: mediating role of coping strategies and depression.
 Pain, 154(4), 609–616. https://doi.org/10.1016/j.pain.2013.01.001